hanxiaomax/Learncpp_CN/docs/7-19-generating-random-numbers-using-mersenne-twister.md

 The `seed_seq` initialization used by `std::mt19937` performs a warm up, so we don’t need to explicitly warm up `std::mt19937` objects.

-## Debugging programs that use random numbers
+## 使用随机数带来的debug难题

 Programs that use random numbers can be difficult to debug because the program may exhibit different behaviors each time it is run.
 Sometimes it may work, and sometimes it may not.
 When debugging, it’s helpful to ensure your program executes the same (incorrect) way each time.
 That way, you can run the program as many times as needed to isolate where the error is.

 For this reason, when debugging, it’s a useful technique to seed your PRNG with a specific value (e.g. `5`) that causes the erroneous behavior to occur.
 This will ensure your program generates the same results each time, making debugging easier.
 Once you’ve found the error, you can use your normal seeding method to start generating randomized results again.

-## Random FAQ
+## 随机化 FAQ

-### Q: Help!
+#### Q: Help!
 My random number generator is generating the same sequence of random numbers.

 If your random number generator is generating the same sequence of random numbers every time your program is run, you probably didn’t seed it properly (or at all).
 Make sure you’re seeding it with a value that changes each time the program is run.

-### Q: Help!
+#### Q: Help!
 My random number generator keeps generating the same number over and over.

 If your random number generator is generating the same number every time you ask it for a random number, then you are probably either reseeding the random number generator before generating a random number, or you’re creating a new random generator for each random number.